Private placements are discussed all the time in the resource space, but they have many ins and outs. Here’s what you need to know.

 - An individual who is or once was a registered adviser or dealer, other than a limited market dealer.

 - A financial institution, government agency, insurance company, pension fund, registered charity, or a certain mutual fund, pooled fund or managed account.

 What are the risks?

-For investors, the greatest risk of private placements is generally a lack of information.
+For investors, the greatest private placement risk is generally a lack of information and the potential to lose their entire investment.
 Unlike with public offerings, investors will be contending with limited details regarding a company’s financial standing and internal operations.
 In some cases, that has opened the door to fraud and sales abuse.